CHESHIRE COUNTY TREATMENT COURT MISSION STATEMENT

-The mission of the Cheshire County Superior Drug Court (CCDC) is to enhance public safety, reduce recidivism and rehabilitate felony level offenders who have a substance use disorder.
+The mission of the Cheshire County Treatment Court (CCTC) is to enhance public safety, reduce recidivism and rehabilitate felony level offenders who have a substance use disorder.
 This is accomplished by providing a judicially supervised, community based, comprehensive treatment program including evidence based practices that follow the 10 key components of drug court in order to empower the individual to develop a substance free and law-abiding lifestyle in a fiscally responsible manner.

 • Cheshire County residents